Physics-Informed Graph Neural Networks for Robust AC-Optimal Power Flow: Methodology

 Here, the active power demand and generation at bus \( i \) are denoted by \( P_{d,i} \) and \( P_{g,i} \) (in MW), while the reactive power demand and generation are \( Q_{d,i} \) and \( Q_{g,i} \) (in MVAr).
 The active power \( p_{ij} \) and reactive power \( q_{ij} \) flowing between buses \( i \) and \( j \) are governed by the power flow equations:

-Here, \( V_i \) is the voltage magnitude at bus \( i \) (in volts), and \( \theta_i \) is the phase angle (in degrees), with the phase angle difference between buses \( i \) and \( j \) denoted by \( \theta_{ij} \).
-The grid characteristics include the conductance \( g_{ij} \) and susceptance \( b_{ij} \) of the transmission lines, shunt admittances \( Sh_{ij} \)\footnote{Shunt admittance represents the admittance between a bus and ground in the power system.}, and transformer tap ratios \( \tau_{ij} \).
-In addition, shunt elements, such as capacitors or inductors, are represented by fixed admittances to the ground: \( g_{i}^{sh} \) (MW consumed) and \( b_{i}^{sh} \) (MVAr injected).
+Here, $V_i$ is the voltage magnitude at bus $i$ (in p.u.) and $\theta_i$ is the voltage phase angle (in rad), with $\theta_{ij} = \theta_i - \theta_j$.
+The grid parameters include the conductance $g_{ij}$ and susceptance $b_{ij}$ of the transmission lines (in p.u.), shunt admittances $y^{sh}_{ij}$ (in p.u.), and transformer tap ratios $\tau_{ij}$ (dimensionless).
+Bus shunt elements are characterized by $g_{i}^{sh}$ and $b_{i}^{sh}$, specified following the MATPOWER convention~\cite{matpower} as equivalent MW consumed and MVAr injected at a nominal voltage of $V_i = 1$~p.u., and represent fixed admittances to ground.

 The inequality constraints on the generator limits, for active and reactive power at each bus, are defined as: